 Results and Analysis

 This study focused primarily on the digital skills required to enhance the employability of higher education graduates and meet current industry demand.
 Following the COVID-19 pandemic, working practices have changed, with working conditions becoming more flexible than ever.
 This necessitates collaboration between higher education institutions and business organisations to address the challenges of a flexible working environment, including the provision of resources and essential skills.
 Additionally, this study emphasises the need for academics to incorporate digital skills into modules to help students gain the relevant knowledge and skills that will prepare them for employment.
 Data on the digital skills required for business management and health and social care graduates were compiled to identify the skills needed for efficient, practical work, thereby enhancing business performance and addressing the key research question.
 Most participants graduated between 1 and 3 years before the data collection.
 Below are the results and findings for the following research questions:

+RESULTS AND DISCUSSION

 What are the digital skills required for health and social care professionals to meet industry demand?